sani42073/OpenROAD-flow-scripts/README.md

 * [9.
 Acknowledgment](https://github.com/sani42073/OpenROAD-flow-scripts/tree/7nmcontest#9-acknowledgment)
 * [10.
 Contact Information](https://github.com/sani42073/OpenROAD-flow-scripts/tree/7nmcontest#10-contact-information)

-## **1. Introduction** ##
-This repository contains all source code of OpenRoad scripts along with the modified scripts to get better PPA.

-Using the ORFS flow we are able to run the flow RTL to GDS within a very short time.
-After exploring different stages we are able to find some modifications which can improve the overall PPA.
-Here, we described some changes in parameters and scripts which can improve the performance of the riscv32i and ibex design while keeping the design DRC free.

 ## **2. Tool Flow** ##
 This flow chat represent the RTL to GDS flow using OpenRoad flow script.